-All Ph.D. students will be urged strongly to enter the program with reading proficiency in one modern language, normally either German or French (with exceptions for another language made if deemed appropriate by the doctoral Field Committee).
+All Ph.D. students will be urged strongly to enter the program with reading proficiency in one modern language, normally either German or French (exceptions can be made for another language if deemed appropriate by the Field Committee).
 An examination will be administered in late September each year.
 The first modern language examination must be sustained no later than September of the second academic year.
 The second modern language examination must be sustained by the following September (the beginning of the third academic year).

 - Course Work: In addition to the course work indicated for either field, each candidate must complete PT 421P Theological Bibliography and Research Methodology in the first year after the student enrolls.
 Candidates for advanced degrees (Th.M. and Ph.D.) take this course on a pass-fail basis and without tuition charge.

 - Dissertation: The student must submit a dissertation.
 After approval of the dissertation proposal, the student has three years to write the dissertation.
-The completed dissertation is to be submitted by the January 15 deadline (see the Academic Calendar if the 15th falls on a weekend) that follows this three year period.
 Upon admission to full candidacy, the Field Committee will appoint a dissertation advisor and one additional member of the Dissertation Committee.
 In making their plans, students should be aware that faculty will not ordinarily supervise dissertations while on professional advancement leaves.
 A schedule of faculty leaves can be obtained from the Academic Affairs Office.
 At least one member of a graduate school faculty other than Westminster will be added later as an external reader upon the recommendation of the Dissertation Committee.
-(International students on F-1 or J-1 visas should consult the regulations concerning full-time status for international students (section 5.1.2) and the deadline for submitting dissertations.)
+International students on F-1 or J-1 visas should consult the regulations concerning full-time status for international students (section 5.1.2) and the deadline for submitting dissertations.

 The dissertation must be a contribution to the knowledge of the subject worthy of publication and must show the candidate’s ability to conduct independent research, to deal constructively with theological problems, and to communicate clearly and effectively in written English.
-The Ph.D. dissertation specific word limit: 100,000 (without bibliography).
+The Ph.D. dissertation specific word limit is100,000 (excluding bibliography).